kicsipixel/oracle-nio-examples/simple_crud/README.md

 # Basic CRUD operations using Oracle database

-Example of app using [OracleNIO](https://github.com/lovetodream/oracle-nio/tree/main) to connect to Oracle database.
+Example app using [OracleNIO](https://github.com/lovetodream/oracle-nio/tree/main) to connect to Oracle database.
 It creates a table, then user can add new entries, read, update or delete them as well.

 ## Routes are as follows